fulcro-community/fulcro-exercises/README.md

 ## Usage

 Clone this repo, enter the directory.
+Then install prerequisites:

+    npm install

 Compile the ClojureScript code and start a server for the UI: